oegea/is-my-code-pwned/README.md

 Comprehensive tool that detects malicious npm packages and analyzes security vulnerabilities in your projects.
 Designed to give you complete confidence that your code is clean.

+## 🚨 Background

+This tool was created in direct response to the **September 8, 2025 npm supply chain attack** where [18 popular npm packages were compromised](https://www.aikido.dev/blog/npm-debug-and-chalk-packages-compromised), affecting over **2 billion weekly downloads**.

+The attack targeted packages like `chalk`, `debug`, `ansi-styles`, and `supports-color` through a phishing campaign, injecting malware that hijacks cryptocurrency transactions and wallet APIs.
+This incident highlighted the critical need for tools that can quickly identify compromised packages in your projects.

+**is-my-code-pwned** helps you detect these exact packages and many others that could compromise your applications.

+📖 **Read more about the attack:** https://www.aikido.dev/blog/npm-debug-and-chalk-packages-compromised

 > ⚠️ **DISCLAIMER**: This tool was developed with Claude Code AI assistance. **Use with caution** in production environments.
 The tool is designed to be **read-only** and will not modify your files or projects - it only analyzes and reports security findings.
 Always review the source code before use.

 ## 🚀 Installation